rabbitmq/rabbitmq-website/site/prometheus.md

 collected by and stored in Prometheus.
 We have built Grafana dashboards that visualise these metrics in context-specific ways.
-For example, there is a RabbitMQ Overview dashboard, a RabbitMQ Raft dashboard, an Erlang Distribution dashboard, as well as others.
+For example, there is a RabbitMQ Overview dashboard, a RabbitMQ Raft dashboard, an Erlang Distribution dashboard, and many others.
 They are each meant to give insights into specific parts of the system.
 When used together, they are able to explain any RabbitMQ behaviour in great detail.

 When RabbitMQ is integrated with Prometheus and Grafana, this is what the